Red telephone BOX

 REIMAGINING THE RED TELEPHONE BOX

 The question of how many telephone boxes are still in Britain or even the world is unknown.
 Some people have reimagined them as showers.
 Others as props in bars.
 But Parish councils across England can now adopt little used boxes and re-appropriate them.
 Although it is stipulated in the contract that they can not install electronic communications apparatus that could compete with BT.
 This though has been the catalyst for many surprising and inventive new uses for the iconic red boxes.
-Over 150 of them are now public book exchanges in villages.
+Over 150 of them are now public book exchanges in villages across the country.
 Often due to the cuts in mobile libraries across the country no doubt.

 Settle in North Yorkshire created possibly the world’s smallest art gallery.
 It occupies the village green phone box, aptly named the ‘Gallery on the Green’.
 Notable exhibitions by Marin Parr, Tessa Bunney and Mariana Cook have been held in it.
 But most notably Brian May from Queen exhibited ‘A Village Lost and Found’ his stereoscopic photography show in 2013.